VulturARG/test_exercice_01/docs/problems.md

 ## Problem Brief

-Meteorological data should be monitored.
+Sensor data should be monitored.
 To do this, it implemented a monitoring system with IoT-type devices.

 The system is made up of a set of devices whose ID, description, display zone (an alphanumeric value) and location are known, formed by latitude and longitude coordinates.
 Each coordinate will be a real number.